|

 an ignition circuit where the current is switched on and off many times a

-second, the transient effects of the 0.2 ohms is significant and can prevent an
+second, the transient effects of the 0.2 ohms are significant and can prevent an

 Ignitor from firing normally. |